Ngopimas/profile-minimal/src/content/blog/250211-async-localstorage.md

 ## Introduction

 LocalStorage is a simple and convenient way to store data in the browser.
-However, as applications grow, you might need to handle this operations asynchronously, especially if you plan to replace localStorage with other storage solutions with HTTP API calls in the future.
+However, as applications grow, you might need to handle these operations asynchronously, especially if you plan to replace localStorage with other storage solutions with HTTP API calls in the future.
 Let's explore how to create async functions for localStorage and a custom React hook to manage these operations.

 ## Prerequisites